CakeDC/i18n/readme.md

-	define('DEFAULT_LANGUAGE', 'eng'); // The 3 letters code for your default language Configure::write('Config.languages', array('deu', 'fre', 'jpn', 'spa', 'rus')); //List of languages you want to support
+	define('DEFAULT_LANGUAGE', 'eng'); // The 3 letters code for your default language Configure::write('Config.languages', array('deu', 'fre', 'jpn', 'spa', 'rus')); //List of languages you want to support CakePlugin::load('I18n', array('routes' => true));

 Now let's start using the new Route class to support the new internationalized urls.
-Open your app/config/routes.php and make it look like this:
+Open your app/Config/routes.php and make it look like this:

-	App::import('Lib', 'I18n.I18nRoute');
+	App::uses('I18nRoute', 'I18n.Routing/Route');
 	Router::connect('/', array('controller' => 'pages', 'action' => 'display', 'home'), array('routeClass' => 'I18nRoute'));
 	Router::connect('/pages/*', array('controller' => 'pages', 'action' => 'display'), array('routeClass' => 'I18nRoute'));

-	//These 2 lines need to go at the bottom in order to make the plugin work properly I18nRoute::connectDefaultRoutes(array('excluded_plugin', 'another_plugin_excluded')); // Connects routes and excludes some plugin routes if you need to
-	I18nRoute::promoteLangRoutes(); // This reorganizes the route definitions internally so the default language takes priority
+Make sure your app/Config/routes.php file contains this line:

+	CakePlugin::routes();

+Remove the last line of your app/Config/routes.php file, the one that looks like:

+	require CAKE .
+'Config' .
+DS . 'routes.php';

 Basically every route your define in your file needs to use the I18nRoute class, so if you have custom routes defined in your routes.php your also need to change them if you want the to be I18n capable: